-- 12.8.1 This chapter relies on the information contained in previous desk study (AECOM, 2018) and the Site Protection and Monitoring Programme (SPMP) for South Humber Bank Power Station (RSK, 2007) and Site Protection and Monitoring Programme Review for South Humber Bank Power Station (Ford Consulting Group, 2011). - 12.8.2 Additional ground investigation works will be undertaken prior to detailed design and construction to provide the additional site specific data required to inform foundation design and site specific human health risk assessment and controlled waters risk assessments.
+- 12.8.1 This chapter relies on the information contained in previous desk study (AECOM, 2018), the Site Protection and Monitoring Programme (SPMP) for South Humber Bank Power Station (RSK, 2007), the Site Protection and Monitoring Programme Review for South Humber Bank Power Station (Ford Consulting Group, 2011) and the results of the pre-construction ground investigation for the Main Development Area (Socotec, 2019 see Appendices 12B and 12C in ES Volume III, Document Ref.
+6.4). - 12.8.2 The pre-construction ground investigation reports provide the results of groundwater level monitoring, but the final results of groundwater sampling were not available at the time of writing, so worst case assumptions have been made to ensure the assessment is robust.